Rules and Code of Conduct

 No Sunday games before 1:00 PM.
 All matches should immediately follow one another (times listed on the schedule are used as a guideline for scheduling purposes only).

 When JV and Varsity games are played on the same day, they will be scheduled 45 minutes to1 hour apart.
 The one hour difference is for scheduling only to ensure all athletes are present in case a JV match runs quickly.
 The varsity match should start 20 minutes after the JV match ends.

 Rescheduling Matches - The team requesting the reschedule must first contact the opposing coach(es) and must come to an agreement with all teams involved.
 It must then

 be approved by their section coordinator (girls' season) or official assigner (boys' season) before the changes are officially made on the website.
 The opposing team has the right to decline the proposed reschedule.
 Therefore, the requesting team will be given a loss on the website.
 If a JV/Varsity double or tri-match is split into single matches by a team, the rate of pay for each single match will be $45 paid by the team requesting the changes.

 Gym doors should be open 45 minutes prior to the beginning of the match.
 The gym must be available for both teams to warm up simultaneously.

 Teams should not interfere with their opponents warm up and should go directly to their designated side.

 There will be a 15 minute warm-up period before the JV match and between the JV and Varsity match as follows:

-There will be a spoken prayer at center court before both the JV and Varsity matches led by the home team.
+The Diocesan Sportsmanship Prayer will be a spoken at center court before both the JV and Varsity matches led by the home team.